 The surviving mother and son were physically separated by an airtight bulkhead, but when they were finally rescued just before they ran out of air, Kara’s X-Ghost was found in the same compartment as her son, comforting him, with her Sleeper still on the other side of the wall.
 This would normally have been impossible, as up to that point, X-Ghosts had proven unable to cross physical boundaries.

-The two of them could do this even over interstellar distances, and it wasn’t long before other isolated pairs of people who went through similar extreme experiences began demonstrating the ability as well.
+The two of them could do this even over interstellar distances, and it wasn’t long before other rare pairs of people who went through similar extreme experiences began demonstrating the ability as well.

 Nex Diver & Neo-Nexist Monk